 When a man moved out of his ethnic majority area, his ethnic identity became one of the obvious attributes to turn into his and his family’s last name.
 The internal migrations, along with the pockets of ethnically German population established throughout the kingdom, turned the ethnic names "Slovak," "Croatian," "German" into some of the most frequent last names in modern Slovakia and Hungary.

 The professions of a (black)smith and miller are among the most common surnames in several European nations.
 The frequency of some of those names does not register as obviously in Slovak statistics because Slovak introduces variations to last names with little change to the original meaning.

 When last names were being standardized, there was only one option to adopt, for instance, one's profession of a miller as a last name in English (Miller), German (Müller), Hungarian (Molnár).
 The main Slovak option was Mlynár, but both from the start and in order to differentiate families with the same name in one village later, the Slovaks also used name variations like Mlynarčík, Mlynarovič, Mlynárik, Mlynka, Mlynkovič, Minár, Minárik, Minarovič, Mlynček, Mlynčár, Mlynský, and others, all based on "miller."

 The most common last names in Slovakia are based on the historical professions of a blacksmith and miller as in many other languages, but each is rendered in a wide variety of word forms.
-It would be necessary to identify and add up all the variations (and spellings) of a name derived from the same profession, ethnic group (e.g., "German" resulted in Nemec, Nemčovský, Nemčovič, Nemčák, Nemčko, Nemčík, and others), or attribute in order to get a Slovak frequency meaningfully comparable to that of the last name Molnár among the Hungarian last names or Miller among the English last names.
+It would be necessary to identify and add up all the variations (and spellings) of a name derived from the same profession, ethnic group (e.g., "German" resulted in Nemec, Nemčovský, Nemčovič, Nemčák, Nemčko, Nemčík, and others), or attribute in order to get a Slovak frequency meaningfully comparable, e.g., to that of the last name Molnár among the Hungarian last names or Miller among the English last names.